 What is this Asperger's Syndrome, anyway?
-As I alluded to in my previous post, Neurological Disorder or Natural Diversity?, after many years of knowing that I was different, I finally learned why when I read Wired Magazine (The Geek Syndrome), which described an autism spectrum disorder called Asperger's Syndrome.
+After many years of knowing that I was different, I finally learned why when I read Wired magazine's "The Geek Syndrome," which described an autism spectrum disorder called Asperger's Syndrome.

 Many people with Asperger’s appear to be “nerds” or “geeks.”
 Kind people might call us “eccentric."
 Socially, we must learn by rote what your average person picks up by instinct, such as the interpretation of facial expressions, other’s emotions, or social overtures.